radiantearth/stac-spec/implementations/overview.md

 DigitalGlobe's GDBX [Catalog API V2)(https://gbdxdocs.digitalglobe.com/docs/catalog-v2-course) - A recent iteration of the DG catalog API, which is simplified compared to V1 and more in line with others mentioned.

-Open Aerial Maps' [OAM Catalog](https://github.com/hotosm/oam-catalog) - Provides an API for all imagery in the Open Imagery Network.

 Urthecast [API's](https://urthecast.github.io/urthecast-api-presentation/#/) - There have been few updates recently, but it should be reviewed as new API's are considered.